kiyana76/ChargeSystem/README.md

 # ChargeSystem
-This project impelement mobile charge code for our company customer(B2C) and other company (B2B).
+This project impelement API mobile charge code for our company customer(B2C) and other company (B2B).

 ## Getting Started